teifler/tea-cozy/README.md

 # tea-cozy
 Tea Cozy Code-Academy challenge - Made a landingpage for a Tea shop with flexbox and CSS.

-Please check out my result and let me know what you think: https://teifler.github.io/tea-cozy/
+Check out my result and let me know what you think: https://teifler.github.io/tea-cozy/